Self-Training: A Survey: Self-Training

-Considering the distribution of predictions over unlabeled data, and the voted-majority classifiers, such as Random Forest or Adaboost, it is possible to automatically choose a threshold for pseudo-labeling.
-Formally, the learning of a voted-majority classifier with partially labeled data can be defined as follows.
+Considering the distribution of predictions over unlabeled data, and the majority vote classifiers, such as Random Forest or Adaboost \cite{SchapireFBL97}, it is possible to automatically choose a threshold for pseudo-labeling.

+Formally, the learning of a majority vote classifier with partially labeled data can be defined as follows.

 After observing the training set $\lda\cup \uldapc$, the task of the learner is to choose a posterior distribution $Q$ over a set of hypothesis $\funcset$ such that the \emph{$Q$-weighted majority vote} classifier $B_Q$ defined by:

 will have the smallest possible risk on examples of $\ulda$.
-The associated \textit{Gibbs} classifier, $G_Q$, is defined as the random choice of a classifier $h$ according to the distribution $Q$, and its error over an unlabeled set $\ulda$, is given by:
+The associated \textit{Gibbs} classifier, $G_Q$, is defined as the random choice of a classifier $h$ according to the distribution $Q$, and its error over an unlabeled set $\ulda$ is given by:

 where, for every unlabeled example $\obs'\in \ulda$ we refer to $y'$ as its true unknown class label.
-For binary and multi-class classification, \citep{Amini:2008,Feofanov:2019} showed that a tight upper-bound on the Gibbs classifier's risk that holds with high probability over the random choice of $\lda$ and $\ulda$, guarantees a tight bound on the error of the Bayes classifier over the unlabeled training set:
+For binary and multi-class classification respectively, \cite{Amini2008} and \cite{Feofanov:2019} showed that a tight upper-bound on the Gibbs classifier's risk that holds with high probability over the random choice of $\lda$ and $\ulda$, guarantees a tight bound on the error of the Bayes classifier over the unlabeled training set:

 This bound is mainly based on the distribution of predictions over unlabeled data and the derivations can be extended to bound the risk of voted majority classifiers having margins greater than a threshold $\theta$, $\hat{R}_{u\wedge \theta}(B_Q)$, defined as: